AsifSyeed/lights-out/README.md

 ## Installation

+1. Fork the repository first.

-1. Clone the repository:
+2. Clone the repository:
    ```bash
    git clone https://github.com/your-username/F1-Reaction-Time-Game.git
    cd F1-Reaction-Time-Game
    ```

-2. Open the project in Xcode:
+3. Open the project in Xcode:
    ```bash
    open F1-Reaction-Time-Game.xcodeproj
    ```

-3. Build and run the project on an iOS Simulator or device.
+4. Build and run the project on an iOS Simulator or device.

 ## Requirements

 - Xcode 12 or later
 - iOS 15 or later

+## Future Work

+Planned enhancements for the project include adding a **Leaderboard** feature to track and display top reaction times, making the game more competitive and engaging.
+This feature will allow users to compare their reaction times with others and aim for the top spot.

+**Collaboration is highly encouraged**!
+If you're interested in contributing to this or other features, feel free to fork the repository, make improvements, and open a pull request.

+## Contributing

+1. Fork the repository.
+2. Create a new branch for your feature (`git checkout -b feature/leaderboard`).
+3. Make your changes and commit (`git commit -m "Add leaderboard feature"`).
+4. Push to the branch (`git push origin feature/leaderboard`).
+5. Open a pull request for review.

+We welcome contributions to make this project better!

 ## License